 About BSS Guardian™

-BSS Guardian™ is web-based emergency preparedness software that prepares building occupants to save themselves and others during workplace emergencies — fires, power outages, medical events, active threats, and natural disasters.
-The platform combines occupant training, real-time “I’m Safe” notifications, customizable response procedures, interactive 2D and 3D facility maps, and automated compliance reporting in a single system.
+BSS Guardian™ is web-based emergency preparedness software that prepares building employees to save themselves and others during workplace emergencies — fires, power outages, medical events, active threats, and natural disasters.
+The platform combines employee training, real-time “I’m Safe” notifications, customizable response procedures, interactive 2D and 3D facility maps, and automated compliance reporting in a single system.

-Used by commercial real estate, corporations, data centers, educational institutions, and law firms, BSS Guardian™ has helped organizations protect occupants and limit liability for over 20 years.
+Used by commercial real estate, corporations, data centers, educational institutions, and law firms, BSS Guardian™ has helped organizations protect employees and limit liability for over 20 years.

 Life-Saving Information at Your Fingertips 24/7

-Prepare and protect occupants with procedures and interactive maps for fire, power, medical, terrorist, and other emergencies
+Prepare and protect employees with procedures and interactive maps for fire, power, medical, terrorist, and other emergencies

 Policies, photographs, and 2D and 3D graphics and animation can be customized to your location